South Brisbane, Queensland: Heritage listings

 Being one of the older parts of Brisbane and an area of greater cultural heritage, South Brisbane has many heritage-listed buildings.

 Education

+There are no government primary schools in South Brisbane.
+The nearest government primary schools are West End State School in neighbouring West End to the west and Dutton Park State School in neighbouring Dutton Park to the south.

-Somerville House is a private primary and secondary (Prep-12) school for girls at 17 Graham Street (27.4836°S 153.0254°E).
+Somerville House is a private primary and secondary (Prep–12) school for girls at 17 Graham Street (27.4836°S 153.0254°E).
 In 2018, the school had an enrolment of 1317 students with 125 teachers (117 full-time equivalent) and 102 non-teaching staff (90 full-time equivalent).